 Blundstone Thermal 566

-The Blundstone Thermal 566 boot is a new model in this year's test.
-A few weeks into our testing, it was love at first sight.
-Blundstone boots are Romeo-style slip on boots that provide simple, rugged durability and excellent water resistance thanks to their full leather upper.
-The fit is snug even though there are no laces, and the traction is above average in snowy and icy conditions thanks to a slip-resistant outsole.
-We love the Bogs boots for their ease of use, and while the Blundstone works in the same manner, it is not quite as easy to take off.
-What sets the 566 apart is their removable sheepskin liner which works in coordination with the footbed to provide unparalleled comfort for the foot.
-Soft and cushioned, it makes stepping into these boots to go outside and shovel the walkway on a frigid February morning an appealing task!
+test.
+A few weeks into our testing, we were in love.
+These are slip on boots that provide simple, rugged durability and excellent water resistance, thanks to their full leather upper.
+The fit is snug even though there are no laces, and the traction is reasonable in snowy and icy conditions thanks to a slip-resistant outsole.
+What sets the 566 apart though is their removable sheepskin liner, which works with the supportive footbed to provide unparalleled comfort for the foot.

 Read review: Blundstone Thermal 566